 Is coffee causing bloating?

 This is a question many of us ask ourselves.
 It’s also a common question that we get from our readers.
-So I’ve put together some tips on how to avoid coffee belly bloat.
+So I’ve put together some tips on avoiding coffee belly bloat.

 Coffee promotes colon movements in many drinkers, and its effects are comparable to consuming a complete meal.
-This is due to the fact that coffee increases gastrin release and gastric acid secretion.
-As a consequence, it is normal to have a bowel movement shortly after drinking a cup of coffee.
+This is because coffee increases gastrin release and gastric acid secretion.
+Consequently, it is normal to have a bowel movement shortly after drinking a cup of coffee.

-When you drink coffee, your bodies release the hormone cortisol, which is also released when we are nervous or afraid.
+When you drink coffee, your bodies release the hormone cortisol, which is also released when you are nervous or afraid.
 Unfortunately, our bodies are incapable of distinguishing between caffeine and impending risk.
-Your stress response is identical.
-This raises blood sugar levels, which are then converted into fat, which is most typically stored around your midsection — this greatly leads to bloating.
+As a result, your stress response is identical.
+This raises blood sugar levels, which are then converted into fat, most typically stored around your midsection — greatly leading to bloating.

 Furthermore, coffee can overstimulate the digestive tract, resulting in bloating.
-Many people who already have digestive problems can experience increased bloating when they drink coffee.
+Many people with digestive problems can experience increased bloating when drinking coffee.
 You’re much more likely to bloat if you add stuff like cream and sugar.

 Bloating may be exacerbated by indigestion and gastrointestinal conditions such as Irritable Bowel Syndrome, among other items (IBS).
 In a study of 330 patients, researchers discovered that coffee was one of the top ten foods that induced bloating and created IBS symptoms.
 IBS symptoms may be exacerbated by triggering them, resulting in more pain and stomach bloating.

-Genetics, alcohol use, and diet are all factors that influence caffeine sensitivity, or how easily caffeine is metabolized in your body, according to the Institute for Scientific Information on Coffee.
+According to the Institute for Scientific Information on Coffee, genetics, alcohol use, and diet are all factors that influence caffeine sensitivity, or how easily caffeine is metabolized in your body.
 So, coffee does not cause gastrointestinal (GI) problems for everyone, just some.